jtewolde/CheckPoint-PersonalizedGamingJournal/README.md

   - [IGDB API](https://www.igdb.com/api) for game data.

 - **Authentication**:
-  - [Better-Auth](https://www.better-auth.com/) for the authenication system with Email/Password or social media providers like Google and Discord
+  - [Better-Auth](https://www.better-auth.com/) for the authentication system with Email/Password or social media providers like Google and Discord

 - **Other Tools**:
   - [Toast](https://react-hot-toast.com/) for notifications.